-THE 2018 GUATEMALA MISSION TEAM UPDATES
+GUATEMALA MISSION TEAM UPDATES

-What an amazing trip we had in July of 2018 and we're already anticipating our return to Guatemala next year to spread God's love!
+What an amazing trip we had and we're already anticipating our return to Guatemala next year to spread God's love!
 Our 2018 team was made up of high School, college age, and adults who not only were a blessing to others through their mission work, but in return were blessed tenfold by spreading Christ's Love to others!
 We were overjoyed when members of Grace Presbyterian Church in Lodi and members of Trinity Lutheran of Fresno joined our team this year!
 Here's a follow-up on some of our experiences found on our blog and for more, please visit:

 "Craig asked us tonight in devotions if we had seen someone cry this week.
 Every hand went up.